 After the launch, we worked with the project team to write a post-launch review document.
 This captured all the things we’d done during the project.
-And, what we’d do differently if we’d to do it all over again.
+And, what we’d do differently if we had to do it all over again.

 With the decathlete model in mind, we grouped the learnings into 10 themes.
 We linked each learning to a decathlon event.
 So, the 100m for example, we talked about working at pace.
 The long jump we talked about the launch point, and getting your timing right.
 And so on.

 If you start your online store from scratch, you won’t have the same barriers.
-But if you already sell through traditional channels, then here’s some of the barriers (or hurdles) you’re likely to face.
+But if you already sell through traditional channels, then here are some of the barriers (or hurdles) you’re likely to face.

 The barriers to e-Commerce - and how to overcome them

 These are all based on verbatim quotes from people in the business.
 In most cases, they were NOT from project team members.

 We’d gotten almost all the team members happy to work on the project right from the start.

 No, these quotes come from “stakeholders” and “decision-makers” around the business.
 They had an interest, but no actual role in the project.